GoogleCloudPlatform/terraform-google-cloud-armor/README.md

 Add Rules based on [threat intelligence](https://cloud.google.com/armor/docs/threat-intelligence).
 [Managed protection plus](https://cloud.google.com/armor/docs/managed-protection-overview) subscription is needed to use this feature.

 ### Format:
 Each rule is key value pair where key is a unique name of the rule and value is the action associated with it.
+NOTE: `exclude_ip` is a string with IP addresse(s) in single quotes and enclused within a sqare bracket (You can find detail [here](https://cloud.google.com/armor/docs/threat-intelligence#configure-nti)).

 ```
 threat_intelligence_rules = {